anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw5.md

 The **core** requirements for your submission are:

-* complete Parts A, B, and E
+* complete Parts A and B
     * Basic Hashing
     * Basic Cuckoo Hashing
-    * Reflection
 * not make use of any built-in hashing-related libraries
 * satisfy the code style expectations #0-#4 above
-* include a reflection in comments at the bottom of your `CuckooHashMap.kt` file
+* include your name and collaboration statement at the top of your `CuckooHashMap.kt` file

 The **advanced** requirements for your submission are:

 * satisfy the core requirements
-* complete all of Parts A-E
+* complete all of Parts A-D
     * Code Refactoring
     * Complete Cuckoo Hashing
 * satisfy all code style expectations listed above (#0-#9)
+* include a reflection in comments at the bottom of your `CuckooHashMap.kt` file
-* include your name and collaboration statement at the top of your `CuckooHashMap.kt` file
+* include an AI log in the comments at the bottom of your `CuckooHashMap.kt` file

 ## Assignment overview